-Past Champ Interview: As the peloton is about to start the 2020 Giro d’Italia, we talk to Andy Hampsten, the only rider from the US to win the Italian Grand Tour.
+Past Champ Interview: As the peloton is about to start the final week of the 2021 Giro d’Italia, we talk to Andy Hampsten, the only rider from the US to win the Italian Grand Tour.
 Hampsten was the hero of the 1988 Giro as he battled through a Gavia snow storm to eventually take final overall victory.
 Ed Hood gets the full story.

 One of the most inspirational riders from the US in the 80s and early 90s was Andy Hampsten.
 The man from Ohio quietly got on with building his career, going his own way and stacking up the big wins.
 Giro winner, Grand Tour stage victories, Romandie, Suisse and Galicia wins… The list goes on.

 Andy Hampsten; the slim North American’s name is synonymous with three great Cycling deeds; taking the maglia rosa on ‘that’ snowy stage in the 1988 Giro; then going on to win the race overall – and his magnificent Alpe d’Huez stage win in the Tour de France in 1992.
 But there’s much more to the man than just those three historic achievements; PEZ caught up with him to discuss the other high – and low – spots in his career, not forgetting those glory days of ’88 and ’92.

 PEZ: You were something of a team time trial specialist in your young days, with two Junior Worlds medals to your name.